Ratchet7x5/quirky-mentors/README.md

 ## About

 This is the repository for the team Quirky Crews for our app Quirky Mentors.
 This repository holds the source code for the Quirky Mentors app.
+Team Members are:
+Tarun - Backend Developer
+Violet - Frontend Developer
+Kinzi - Fullstack Developer
+Veena - Data Analyst
+Devana - Designer

 ## Requirements